• Home

 • Slice the bacon into lardons and fry until crispy.
 Remove from the pan and place it on a paper towel, to drain set aside.

-• Dice the cabbage and onion, add it to the pan and fry with the bacon drippings.
+• Dice the cabbage and onion.
+Add the cabbage and chopped onion to the pan and fry with the bacon drippings.
 Season with a solid pinch of salt and pepper.
-Cook until carmalized and golden brown.
+Cook until caramelized and golden brown.
 Remove and set aside.

 • Clean and peel the potatoes.
 Dice and place potatoes in pan, season with water and add a pinch of salt.
 Bring to a boil and cook until tender.
 Drain well and return the potatoes back to the pan.